rougier/python-opengl/05-cube.rst

 Next, we need to define the model matrix and the projection matrix.
-However, we'll not setup them right away because the model matrix will be updated in the `on_draw` function in order to rotate the cube, while the projection matrix will be updated as soon as the viewport change (which is the case when the window is first created) in the `on_resize` function.
+However, we'll not setup them right away because the model matrix will be updated in the `on_draw` function in order to rotate the cube, while the projection matrix will be updated as soon as the viewport changes (which is the case when the window is first created) in the `on_resize` function.